Age-of-Information with Information Source Diversity in an Energy Harvesting System: Performance evaluation

 We also analyzed the average AoI when the average update cost is 50\% higher than the default case.
 To do so, we increased the cost of each source $1.5$ times ($1.5C$) and found the average AoI for the linear cost-age distribution case, as demonstrated in Fig. \ref{fig:geometric_prop}.
 With the increase of cost, the difference between the average AoI achieved by the optimal and aggressive policies reaches up to 15\%, if $\lambda$ is low.
-When $\lambda$ is high, the performance difference between \emph{C} and 1.5\emph{C} is insignificant.
+When $\lambda$ is high, the difference in performance is insignificant.